This easy Boston baked beans side dish recipe, is made with canned navy beans, onion and bacon baked until bubbly in a tangy vinegar-molasses sauce.

 To keep the beans creamy and moist, I top the entire pan with pieces of bacon before baking until golden brown and bubbly.
 The smoky bacon is the perfect balance to the sweet molasses and acidic vinegar.

-The ultimate party dish for feeding a crowd or easy weeknight side dish for serving with burgers or grilled chicken, I guarantee your friends and family will go crazy for these Boston baked beans.
+The ultimate party dish for feeding a crowd or easy weeknight side dish for serving with burgers or grilled chicken, I guarantee your friends and family will go crazy for these easy to make Boston baked beans.
+Looking for a slow cooker version?
+Check this recipe out!

 Your fork is waiting.